 Initial Thoughts

-When I first picked up this program I didn’t really like it much.
+When I first picked up this program, I didn’t really like it much.
 I didn’t like having to leave Lightroom to alter my photos.
-It added steps in my workflow and made additional tiff files of each photo which were huge.
-Plus it was slow and requires a lot of ram.
-I felt it was really just a program of filters, most of which can just be achieved if you know Lightroom or Photoshop very well.
-So I hardly used it.
+It added steps in my workflow and created additional tiff files of each photo, which were huge.
+Plus, it was slow and required a lot of RAM.
+I felt it was really just a program of filters, most of which can only be achieved if you know Lightroom or Photoshop very well.
+So, I hardly used it.

-Then I went through this phase where I really wanted a few looks with my photos that I could not figure out how to get with Lightroom and Photoshop.
-So I started playing around with Nik’s Color Efex Pro a lot more and its various filters.
+Then I went through this phase where I really wanted a few looks with my photos, but I could not figure out how to get them with Lightroom and Photoshop.
+So I started playing around with Nik’s Color Efex Pro and its various filters a lot more.
 That’s when I discovered its power.

 It’s now a staple software I use on almost all of my photos.
 Here is why.